Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Problem formulation

 In the previous subsection, we supposed that the nonlinear input-output behaviour $H$ is described by the general nonlinear state-space representation \eqref{NLsys}.
-However, even the computation of the $\ell_2$-gain of such nonlinear system can't be computed efficiently in general.
-Therefore, we study throughout the paper nonlinear discrete-time systems with polynomial dynamics
+However, even the computation of the $\ell_2$-gain of a general nonlinear system is computationally challenging.
+Therefore, we study throughout the paper the nonlinear discrete-time system \eqref{NLsys} with polynomial dynamics

-with $f\in\mathbb{R}[x,u]^{n_x}$, $h\in\mathbb{R}[x,u]^{n_y}$, and $f(0,0)=0$, i.e., $x=0$ is a stable equilibrium point.
-Such nonlinear systems are computationally appealing as we can determine system theoretic properties by means of SOS optimization where the square matricial representation \cite{SOSDecomp} of SOS matrices is exploited to conclude on the SOS property via LMI feasibility.
-Furthermore, we suppose that the system is operated in the non-empty and invariant set
+and $f(0,0)=0$ and $h(0,0)=0$, i.e., $x=0$ is a stable equilibrium point.
+This kind of nonlinear systems is computationally appealing as we can determine system theoretic properties by means of SOS optimization where the square matricial representation \cite{SOSDecomp} of SOS matrices is exploited to conclude on the SOS property via the feasibility of LMIs.
+We also suppose that the system is operated in the invariant set

-with $(0,0)\in\mathbb{P}$. \\ The goal of this paper is the derivation of a framework for computationally tractable conditions to calculate an upper bound on the AE-NLM and determine optimal IQCs for system \eqref{TrueSystem} in \eqref{Constraints} without identifying an explicit model of \eqref{TrueSystem} but from noise-corrupted input-state data.
-While the verification of dissipativity inequality \eqref{dissipativityInqu} for polynomial system~\eqref{TrueSystem} and polynomial supply rate from input-state data using SOS optimization is pursued in \cite{MartinDissi}, the computation of nonlinearity measure of polynomial systems hasn't been analyzed yet even if the system is known.\\ In order to infer on the system dynamics \eqref{TrueSystem} from finitely many input-state samples, we assume that a vector $z\in\mathbb{R}[x,u]^{n_z}$ is known that contains at least all monomials of $f$ and $h$.
-The knowledge on $z$ requires to some extend inside into the system as exemplary an upper bound on the degree of $f$ and $h$.
+with $(0,0)\in\mathbb{P}$. \\ The goal of this paper is a framework to calculate an upper bound on the AE-NLM and to determine optimal IQCs for polynomial system~\eqref{NLsys} within \eqref{Constraints} by computationally tractable conditions and without identifying an explicit model but from noisy input-state data.
+While the verification of dissipativity \eqref{dissipativityInqu} for polynomial systems from data is pursued in \cite{MartinDissi}, the computation of NLMs for polynomial systems has not been analyzed yet, even for known systems.\\ In order to infer on the polynomial system dynamics \eqref{NLsysPoly} from finitely many input-state samples, we assume to known a vector of distinct monomials $z\in\mathbb{R}[x,u]^{n_z}$ with $z(0,0)=0$ that includes at least all monomials of $f$ and $h$.
+The knowledge on $z$ requires to some extent insight into the system as exemplary an upper bound on the degree of $f$ and $h$.
 While the coefficients of $f$ are unidentified, the coefficients of $h$ are supposed to be known which is conceivable due to the access of state measurements.
-Summarized, the system dynamics~\eqref{TrueSystem} can be represented by
+Thus, the output $y$ is defined for the sake of characterization of input-output properties.
+If only input-output data are available, then the presented framework can be applied for the extended state vector with monomials of inputs and outputs of previous time steps which corresponds to a truncated Volterra series and is analogous to the linear case \cite{AnneDissi}.
+Summarized, the system dynamics~\eqref{NLsys} with \eqref{NLsysPoly} can be represented by